How I Got That Shot – Planets Collide

 Then I remembered a garden glass ball decoration, and the reflections it captured, while visiting the German island of Sylt.
 Hence, I tried to experiment with reflections captured in glass-ball ornaments.
-I didn’t have anything like that at the time, and so I bought one from a Christmas market in Manhattan–luckily for me, it was that time of year.
+I didn’t have anything like that at the time, so I bought one from a Christmas market in Manhattan–luckily for me, it was that time of year.

 For the assignment, I tried my hand at photographing the city at night, as reflected in the glass ball, while using the Lensbaby composer–with and without the heart-shaped creative aperture ring.
 Playing with reflections and replicating certain reflections (and sometimes resizing/enlarging them), I tried to create the feeling of “planets” as well as “rockets” traveling through space, heading for an imminent collision with planet Earth.

-That’s how the image Planet Collide came to be.
+That’s how the image Planets Collide came to be.
 Looking back at this image through the prism of time, I find myself pondering on its title.
 Maybe I should rename the image On (a) Collision Course….

-One additional note: using creative aperture rings–heart-shape, star-shape or cut-your-own-shape–one can create a variety of effects and, with that, intriguing visual representations of a story–be that fantasy or not.
+One additional note: using creative aperture rings–heart-shape, star-shape, or cut-your-own-shape–one can create a variety of effects and, with that, intriguing visual representations of a story–be that fantasy or not.

-Also, I do hope that the end of the world, as we know it or otherwise, is nowhere near, and that planets will not collide in the near or not-so-near future.
+Also, I do hope that the end of the world, as we know it or otherwise, is nowhere near and that planets will not collide in the near or not-so-near future.

 And as always, thanks for stopping by!

 Today I look back at the story behind a #tbt Lensbaby photography: “Planets Collide.”
 Check it out!